frederikcallens/cloud-native-practical/lab-02-rest-api/README.md

 This will provide the main (currently still very simple) functionality of our API, it will return a distinct set of ingredients derived from all the cocktails that have been added to this shopping list.

-Reminder that currently we only return some dummy generated data, just focus on getting the contract right.
+Reminder that currently we only return some dummy generated data, just focus on getting the com.ezgroceries.shoppinglist.contract right.

 Request:
 ```